The Betrothed: Chapters 34–38: Conclusion

 On his arrival in Milan, Renzo is astonished at the state of the city.
+In Milan, it is mostly deserted.
+People are very wary and sad.
+Renzo sees all the empty houses and a mourning mother.
 His highland clothes invite suspicion that he is an "anointer"; that is, a foreign agent deliberately spreading plague in some way.
 He learns that Lucia is now languishing at the Lazzaretto of Milan, along with 16,000 other victims of the plague.

+While trying to ask for directions he is accused of having the spider poison.
+In the paranoia, everyone in the city believes it.
+Renzo is then caught between the growing mob and the monatti.
+The monatti grab Renzo and save him.